zelanko/sql-docs.it-it/docs/t-sql/statements/create-database-scoped-credential-transact-sql.md

 -- Create a db master key if one does not already exist, using your own password.
 CREATE MASTER KEY ENCRYPTION BY PASSWORD='<EnterStrongPasswordHere>';

--- Create a database scoped credential.CREATE DATABASE SCOPED CREDENTIAL ADL_User WITH
+-- Create a database scoped credential.
+CREATE DATABASE SCOPED CREDENTIAL ADL_User
+WITH
     IDENTITY = '<client_id>@\<OAuth_2.0_Token_EndPoint>'
     SECRET = '<key>'